-Tax credits like the Lifetime Learning Tax Credit (LLTC) provide a dollar-for-dollar reduction of your taxes owed, rather than the reduction in your taxable income that is offered by a deduction.
-You must qualify according to Internal Revenue Service criteria before you can claim the LLTC.
+Tax credits like the Lifetime Learning Credit (LLT) provide a dollar-for-dollar reduction of your taxes owed, rather than the reduction in your taxable income that is offered by a tax deduction.
+You have to qualify according to Internal Revenue Service criteria before you can claim the LLC.

-The Lifetime Learning Tax Credit is one of many provisions in the U.S. tax code that provides benefits to low- and middle-income taxpayers.
-As a credit, the LLTC is more beneficial than a simple deduction.
-Tax credits like the LLTC provide a dollar-for-dollar reduction of your taxes owed, rather than the reduction in your taxable income that is offered by a deduction.
-You must qualify according to Internal Revenue Service criteria before you can claim the LLTC.
+The Lifetime Learning Credit is one of many provisions in the U.S. tax code that provides benefits to low- and middle-income taxpayers.
+As a credit, the LLC is more beneficial than a simple deduction.
+Tax credits like the LLC provide a dollar-for-dollar reduction of your taxes owed, rather than the reduction in your taxable income that is offered by a tax deduction.
+You have to qualify according to Internal Revenue Service criteria before you can claim the LLC.